🍕 • the pizza stands for pain

 Alone, my mind created scenarios of people I knew dismissing the severity of my pain; my absence from social circles and events as a result of a persistent ache unjustifiable.
 But now it was so central to my identity that I couldn’t imagine talking about anything but my pain.
 And so, often, I spoke to no one.

-On my 22nd birthday I went to a party where I was bullied by a girl in a wheelchair into paying a $5 donation for entry into my friend’s house, which I’d never had to pay to get into before.
+On my 22nd birthday I went to a party where I was bullied by the door guy into paying a $5 donation for entry into my friend’s house, which I’d never had to pay to get into before.
 There I drank, stood, and listened to loud music in an enclosed space: my 3 worst enemies.
 I went home shortly after.

 I laid in bed.